What is a Connecticut Annual Report

 Connecticut Annual Report Fee

 The Annual Report filing fee for a Corporation is $150 and $80 for the LLC.

 The State of Connecticut has different deadlines depending on the business entity.

 Corporations: The Annual Report for a Corporation is due by the last day of the Anniversary month it was formed.

-For example, if your Corporation was formed January 1, 2021, the deadline for the first Annual Report will be January 31st 2022.
+For example, if your Corporation anniversary date was January 1, 2021, the deadline for the first Annual Report will be January 31st, 2022.

 LLC: The Annual Report for an LLC is due between January 31st and March 31st each year.

-For example, if your Corporation was formed December 1, 2021, the first Annual Report will be due by March 31st 2022.
+For example, if your Corporation was formed on December 1, 2021, the first Annual Report will be due by March 31st, 2022.

 My business made little or no money.
 Do I still have to file the Annual Report?